-- 201. On the evidence before the Tribunal, it had been clear to City Water for some time that if the renegotiations failed, DAWASA would likely terminate the Lease Contract.81 - 202.
+- 201. On the evidence before the Tribunal, it had been clear to City Water for some time that if the renegotiations failed, DAWASA would likely terminate the Lease Contract. - 202.
 Three days after Mr. Stone's letter of 9 May, on 12 May 2005, DAWASA's Board of Directors convened.
 The same day, the Chairman of the Board wrote to advise Minister Lowassa that the renegotiation had failed because: - City Water's proposals were inadequate and would have left DAWASA with a shortfall of Tsh 10 billion; - DAWASA's counterproposal would have extended the Lease Contract by five years, but only after City Water's shareholders had put in the USD 8.5 million of promised equity and a further additional USD 1.5 million; - TRC made a compromise proposal that limited the shortfall to Tsh 2 billion; but - City Water rejected both the DAWASA proposal and the TRC compromise.

-81 E.g., Cliff Stone Testimony, Hearing Transcript, Day 2, p.
+E.g., Cliff Stone Testimony, Hearing Transcript, Day 2, p.
 231, 15-20.

-- 203. Following its meeting, DAWASA's Board endorsed the following course of action:82 - the steps for terminating the Lease Contract would commence immediately; - a transitional company should be created to take over operations; - the Performance Bond should be called; - TRC should write to City Water and DAWASA and formally note the failure of the renegotiation; and - "a fallback position" should be put in place to safeguard essential equipment and supplies and avoid disruption during the transition. - 204.
+- 203. Following its meeting, DAWASA's Board endorsed the following course of action: - the steps for terminating the Lease Contract would commence immediately; - a transitional company should be created to take over operations; - the Performance Bond should be called; - TRC should write to City Water and DAWASA and formally note the failure of the renegotiation; and - "a fallback position" should be put in place to safeguard essential equipment and supplies and avoid disruption during the transition. - 204.
 Also on 12 May 2005, DAWASA started to implement this course of action.
-Mr. Mutalemwa wrote to CRDB Bank and made a call on the full amount of the Performance Bond.83 The Chairman of DAWASA also informed Minister Lowassa of the recommendations of the Board. - 205.
-The following day, the 13 May 2005, Mr. Mutalemwa faxed two letters to Mr. Stone.84 One confirmed that the renegotiation had terminated unsuccessfully and that consequently "DAWASA will take other actions to ensure that its rights under the Lease Contract are protected".
+Mr. Mutalemwa wrote to CRDB Bank and made a call on the full amount of the Performance Bond.
+The Chairman of DAWASA also informed Minister Lowassa of the recommendations of the Board. - One confirmed that the renegotiation had terminated unsuccessfully and that consequently "DAWASA will take other actions to ensure that its rights under the Lease Contract are protected".
 The other notified Mr. Stone of the call on the Performance Bond.
 Mr. Mutalemwa also requested a face to face meeting with Mr. Stone on the following day.
-Mr. Stone received the two letters the day they were sent.85 - 206.
+Mr. Stone received the two letters the day they were sent. - 206.
 Also on 13 May 2005, during the normally scheduled meeting of the Cabinet, Minister Lowassa, in his capacity as the Minister responsible for the water sector, tabled the 12 May letter he had received from DAWASA's Chairman.
 The Cabinet discussed and largely accepted the course of action set out in that letter.
 It resolved as follows:

-82 Exhibit R-153.
+Exhibit R-153.
 Minister Extraordinary Board Meeting DAWASA of 12 May 2005.

-85 Witness Statement of Cliff Stone, para.
+Witness Statement of Cliff Stone, para.
 37.